Which city is cheaper, San Francisco or Washington?

 The spring brings many poeple to Washington as well as San Francisco.
 Most visitors come to Washington for the activities around the city and the natural beauty during these months.
 Additionally, the spring months attract visitors to San Francisco because of the beaches, the activities around the city, and the natural beauty.

 In April, Washington is generally around the same temperature as San Francisco.
-Temperatures in Washington average around 56°F (14°C), and San Francisco stays around 58°F (14°C).
+Daily temperatures in Washington average around 56°F (14°C), and San Francisco fluctuates around 58°F (14°C).

 Washington usually gets more rain in April than San Francisco.
 Washington gets 2.8 inches (72 mm) of rain, while San Francisco receives 1.2 inches (31 mm) of rain this time of the year.